 There are clear benefits to home emergency cover.
-The emergencies we’ve mentioned above are distressing for tenants and could potentially damage their possessions.
+There can be distressing emergencies for tenants which could potentially damage their possessions.
 So being able to fix the problem quickly minimises discomfort and provides you with peace of mind.

 With this cover, you cut out any middle person.
 You or your tenant simply call the insurer, and they should then send a tradesperson to fix the issue.

 It saves you having to hire a tradesperson yourself, which could be time consuming.
 You should also be covered for the emergency repair costs, making less of a dent in your funds.

 This all comes with the proviso that you keep your property in good condition, otherwise you might not be covered.

 But, these policies aren’t all the same, so make sure you check the details and you know exactly what’s included before you buy.
 There’s no point in buying home emergency cover if you won’t be able to use the policy - such as for something already included on your home insurance policy.

 For more information see our guide on your responsibilities as a landlord.